backlight808/image-viewer/README.md

 ## Usage

- run the application on the local host, it will load an image viewer, user can perform actions on the buttons provided in the application.
+ Run the application on the local host, it will load an image viewer, user can perform actions on the buttons provided in the application.

 ## Folder Structure